Q: What should I do before I bring my pet on board?

 - For cats hang a strip of carpet overboard in case they go overboard.
 They may be able to grab it and climb back up.

 - Exercise: Make sure your dog is exercised by swimming or running around the deck.
-Bring floatable toys for the dog to play with and also chews.
+Bring floating toys and dog chews for the dog to play with.

 - When on land never allow your pet to roam off leash, never allow your pet to go visit with a strange dog.
 Clean up and properly dispose of any feces.